 That someone was named Leo Lambert.
 As a kid, Leo and his buddies would play in the caves, nooks, and crannies at the base of Lookout Mountain.
 But, in the early 1900's, a railroad tunnel was built along the base of Lookout Mountain, along the Tennessee River, and the natural entrance to the caves was closed up.

-, purchased the land on the end of Lookout Mountain in hopes of reopening the caves to the public.
+In 1923, as an adult, Lambert, and a group of investors, purchased the land on the end of Lookout Mountain in hopes of reopening the caves to the public.
 Five years later, while excavating an elevator shaft, and opening in the rock was discovered about 260 feet down into the mountain.

-For the next 17 hours, Lambert and a small crew of his men explored the new cave they had discovered, the crown jewel being the 145-foot waterfall located deep in the heart of the mountain that would ultimately be the main draw for the Chattanooga area for decades to c
+For the next 17 hours, Lambert and a small crew of his men explored the new cave they had discovered, the crown jewel being the 145-foot waterfall located deep in the heart of the mountain that would ultimately be the main draw for the Chattanooga area for decades to come.

 The story behind the famous landmark is perhaps more remarkable than the landmark itself.
 And, that's how it usually is.
 It takes a lot of effort, a lot of passion, and a team of inspired supporters to bring a vision to reality.